-Prerequisite: German I or staff recommendation This course emphasizes what students are able to do in the language.
+Prerequisite: German I

+This course emphasizes what students are able to do in the language.
 Students communicate on a variety of topics in the past, present and future.
 Students continue to study the German-speaking world through readings, lectures, discussions, and the use of media and technology.

-German II - Honors Grades 10, 11, 12
+German II - Honors

-Prerequisite: Grade of B or better in German I / German I Honors or staff recommendation
+Prerequisite: German I / German I - Honors